anne-gcd/MTG-Link/README.md

 MTG-Link selects the gap-filled sequences with a score [AB]{2} (`-refDir`) or with a score A[AB]{2} or BA[AB] (`-contigs`).

 After evaluation of the best sequence assembly, MTG-Link stops searching for the other parameters values, and returns the results in a **GFA** file, containing the original contigs and the obtained gap-filled sequences of each gap, together with their overlapping relationships.
+It also returns the set of gap-filled sequences in a FASTA file.

 In order to speed up the process, MTG-Link uses a trivial **parallelization** scheme by giving each gap to a separate thread.